 Frequently Asked Questions

-Why 7075 and 17-4?
 We use the best possible material available for each application.
-7075 is almost double in tensile and fatigue strength of 6061.
+7075 has almost double the tensile and fatigue strength of 6061.
 7075 is significantly harder than 6061, making the product more wear resistant.
-Some low priced scope rings are made of 6061, the use of this material can produce a reasonably good looking product for cheap, it can also lead to broken and mis-matched scope rings.
-Extruded rings in particular have a tendency to crack over time.
-To avoid this we use premium, US manufactured billet 7075 T651 from Boeing approved vendors.
+6061 is sufficient for rimfire and low recoiling centerfire applications.
+The stress of heavy recoil and overtightened fasteners can lead to failures in 6061.
+To avoid this we use premium, US manufactured billet 7075 T651 for all mounts that may be exposed to heavy recoil.

 We use 17-4 H900 material for our action mounting screws.
-We have found that off the shelf fasteners that are traditionally used for mounting rings and bases have insufficient strength.
+We have found that off the shelf fasteners that are traditionally used for mounting rings and bases have insufficient strength for repeated use in high recoil situations.
 We have had them fail during use from shear, tensile and fatigue failure over time.
 17-4 H900 nearly doubles the tensile and yield strength compared to the equivalent alloy steel.
 The numbers are even more compelling compared to standard 18-8 (304) stainless fasteners; 17-4 H900 is more than twice as strong as 18-8 in both tensile and yield strength and is three times as hard.
 Lastly, 17-4 H900 is very corrosion resistant, so it won’t rust on your gun.
-The downsides to 17-4 H900 are, it is expensive, difficult to machine, and extremely difficult to broach (hence the lack of TORX heads on our mounting screws).

 Why a one piece ring: There are numerous reasons we prefer one piece, direct attach mounts.
 The primary one is that when machined on a precision 5 axis cnc machine, we can guarantee the location of all critical surfaces (action mounting pads, scope ring halves, mounting screws, and lug locations).
 If all of the surfaces and features are machined in one setup (our machining relieves the internal material stresses and avoids taper caused by cutter deflection), we produce a scope ring that has all the features in exactly the right location.
 There should never be a need to lap our rings or bed our base to your rifle (assuming your action is machined correctly).